MeVisLab/examples/mevislab.github.io/content/tutorials/image_processing/image_processing6.md

 Add the `SoExaminerViewer` module and connect it to the `SoCSO3DRenderer` module.
 ( The `SoExaminerViewer` will allow you to view the 3D contours.
 You can rotate, zoom, and move around the 3D image.)
-The following figure is the network and the result :
+The following figure is the network and the result:

 ![3D Visualization of Contours Using SoExaminerViewe](/images/tutorials/image_processing/3D.png "3D Visualization of Contours Using SoExaminerViewe")